tkglaser/tkglaser.github.io/_posts/2012-02-27-simple-tabbed-navigation-in-mvc-3-using.md

+---
+layout: post
+title:  "Simple Tabbed Navigation in MVC 3 using HTML Only"
+date:   2012-02-27
+permalink: /simple-tabbed-navigation-in-mvc-3-using/
+---
-﻿Grouping multiple sites together with a sort of tab folder navigation is a common requirement.
+Grouping multiple sites together with a sort of tab folder navigation is a common requirement.
 Unlike the navigation in the MVC default project template, you want to highlight the current tab to show users where they are.

 It would also be nice from a coding perspective if the Views within the tabs are ignorant to the fact that they belong to a tab folder.